SpenceKonde/megaTinyCore/Installation.md

 ## Manual Installation
 Manual installation allows the latest version of the core to be installed, with fixes that may not yet be available in the board manager version of the core.

-For a manual installation, the Official Arduino megaAVR board package must be installed using board manager!

 For installing megaTinyCore, there are two options: